Peace and Justice Studies

 - the causes and consequences of war and social conflict

-- the requirements for peace and methods of conflict transformation
+- the power of nonviolent social movements and methods of conflict resolution and conflict transformation

-- strategies and practices for fostering a more just, peaceful, and sustainable world
+- strategies and practices for fostering a more just, peaceful, and ecologically sustainable world

-Peace & Justice Studies draws on a wide range of academic subjects including history, theology, political science, international affairs, literature, social work, psychology, economics, gender and diversity studies, the natural sciences, and others.
+Peace and Justice Studies draws on a wide range of academic subjects including history, theology, political science, international affairs, literature, social work, psychology, economics, gender and diversity studies, the natural sciences, and others.

-Below are a few websites with useful information related to the field of Peace & Justice Studies:
+Below are a few websites with useful information related to the field of Peace and Justice Studies: